giraffe-fsharp/Giraffe/DOCUMENTATION.md

     ]
 ```

-The `routef` http handler takes two parameters - a format string and a `HttpHandler` function.
+The `routef` http handler takes two parameters - a format string and an `HttpHandler` function.

 The format string supports the following format chars: